debjit/php-ai-hub/README.md

 ### Reset

-Cleans and restores the default AI Hub files (stubs) into your app.
+Cleans your app’s AI Hub directories and restores only the shared scaffolding (no provider).

 ```
 composer ai-hub:reset